alexch/codelikethis/public/lessons/agile/acceptance_testing.md

   * state must be *reset* between tests which can be time-consuming
   * innocent changes in unrelated objects can make your tests fail
   * if your objects are too interdependent then you should refactor until they're less so
+    * (same advice applies in unit testing with mock objects)